With so many passive income apps out there, how do you know which ones are worthwhile? We did the research for you and are sharing the top 18.

 There are dozens of quality stock trading apps to choose from, but Robinhood stands out as one that makes trading easy for beginners.

 If you want to try generating passive income from the stock market, start slow, set stop limits (to lower risk of loss) and be smart about it.
-If you’re not greedy, you can earn a fair amount of passive income over time through apps like Robinhood.
+If you’re not greedy, you can earn a fair amount of passive income over time through micro investing apps like Robinhood.
+Micro investing apps allow users to invest and save money in small amounts, which usually makes saving easy.

 Here’s one of the most creative and simple passive income apps I’ve found in a long time: it’s called Honeygain and it relies on “sharing internet” to bring you passive income.